 - Large or small breed type

 - Area and state that you live in.
-If a person lives in a rural state where the overall costs of living is less, then the overall costs will be lesser than the average costs of this procedure.
-If a dog owner is however living in a posh neighborhood of Los Angeles or New York, the costs may obviously be much more
+If a person lives in a rural state where the overall cost of living is less, then the overall costs will be lesser than the average costs of this procedure.

 - Deciding on whether or not to have anesthesia or not

-The following is a breakdown of costs of a typical visit to the vet’s office for the procedure of getting the dog’s teeth cleaned:
+Don’t be surprised when you see the estimated cost of having your dog’s teeth cleaned.
+The following is a breakdown of a typical visit to the vet’s office for this procedure:

 - The office visit and getting the blood work of the dog can cost around $100.
 This is an essential aspect required before the vet can do the procedure of getting a dog’s teeth cleaned.

-- Actual costs of dental cleaning are around $150.
+- The actual costs of dental cleaning are around $150.
 This is the actual purpose of the entire visit, and this cost is the base cost of getting this procedure done.